-The extended mission phase is currently approved by the Science Programme Committee (SPC) to last until December 31, 2014, and will be subject to a further review in the Fall of 2012.
+This extended mission phase is currently approved by the Science Programme Committee (SPC) to last until 31 December 2014.
+An extension of INTEGRAL science operations beyond 2014 is currently under discussion.
 Future AO cycles are planned to run on an annual basis.

-1.7 Summary of major changes and modifications for AO-10
+1.7 Summary of major changes and modifications for AO-11